-The city is located in the center of Eurasia, on the eastern slope of the Ural Mountains on the Miass River, 200 km south of Yekaterinburg, and 1879 km east of Moscow.
-Chelyabinsk is a business, academic, cultural and sports center of the Southern Urals.
+Chelyabinsk is a city in Russia, the capital of the Chelyabinsk region, located in the center of Eurasia, on the eastern slope of the Ural Mountains on the Miass River, 200 km south of Ekaterinburg and 1,879 km east of Moscow.
+Chelyabinsk is a business, cultural and sports center of the Southern Urals.

 Chelyabinsk fortress was founded on the site of the Bashkir village Chelyaba in 1736.
 The official town status was obtained in 1787.

 In 1780s, Chelyabinsk was a quiet district town, but sometimes it was the place of events of global importance.
 For example, in 1788, a group of doctors headed by S.S.
 Andrievskiy studied symptoms and gave the name of anthrax, and invented a serum against this deadly disease.

 By the mid-19th century, the town was one of the main trade fairs in the Urals.

 Until the late 19th century, Chelyabinsk was a relatively small town.
 The second birth happened in 1892, thanks to the Emperor Alexander III.
 It was related to the completion of construction of the Samara-Zlatoust railway that connected Chelyabinsk with the European part of the Russian Empire.
 The emperor canceled the project to build the railway Kazan - Yekaterinburg - Tyumen that didn’t include Chelyabinsk.